freebsd/freebsd-quarterly/2018q4/graphics.md

 The input stack has been updated and is now for the most part current with upstream.
-Evdev headers where split off from `multimedia/v4l_compat` into their own port, `devel/evdev-proto`.
+Evdev headers were split off from `multimedia/v4l_compat` into their own port, `devel/evdev-proto`.
 This makes it easier to update those headers and keep them current with upstream, as needed.